Table of Contents Contents

 Formerly known as the Working Income Tax Benefit, the Canada Workers Benefit is a refundable tax credit that provides financial support for low-income workers and their families.
 The CWB also includes a disability supplement for eligible Canadians.

-The amount of your CWB payments depend on your province of residence, marital status, working income, net income, eligible dependents, and eligibility for the disability supplement.
+The amount of your CWB payments depends on your province of residence, marital status, working income, net income, eligible dependents, and eligibility for the disability supplement.

 - a Canadian resident

-- 19 years of age or older on December 31 – If you’re under the age of 19, you can still qualify if you have a spouse or common-law partner, or an eligible dependant.
+- 19 years of age or older on December 31 – If you’re under the age of 19, you can still qualify if you have a spouse/common-law partner, or an eligible dependant.

-- a full-time student for more than 13 weeks in the year
+- A full-time student who’s enrolled in a designated educational institution for more than 13 weeks in the year

-To qualify for the CWD Disability Supplement, you must:
+To be considered eligible recipients for the CWD Disability Supplement, you must:

-- have an approved Disability Tax Credit Certificate (Form T2201) on file with the CRA
+- have an approved Disability Tax Credit Certificate (Form T2201) on file with the Canada Revenue Agency

 - be eligible for the Canada Workers Benefit